Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Landau-Ginzburg free energy

-In order to generalize the scope of our study, we have included Ising ${\cal Z}_2$ symmetry breaking terms $\overline g_{1} \phi u_{ij}^2$ and $\overline g_{20}\phi u_{ii}^2$ in ${\cal F}_{u\phi}$ to allow for the possibility that the elastic deformations couple with the two states of the Ising degree of freedom differently or {\em selectively}: the magnitudes of the parameters $\overline g_1$ and $\overline g_{20}$ thus give measures of the {\em degree of selectivity} in the model; these are also the parameters that introduce {\em inversion asymmetry} or the Ising order parameter.
-This could be potentially important, e.g., in a two-component composite elastic medium, where the local elastic modulii may depend explicitly on the relative concentration of the two components.
+In order to generalize the scope of our study, we have included Ising ${\cal Z}_2$ symmetry breaking terms $\overline g_{1} \phi u_{ij}^2$ and $\overline g_{20}\phi u_{ii}^2$ in ${\cal F}_{u\phi}$ to allow for the possibility that the local strain couples with the two states of the Ising degree of freedom differently or {\em selectively}: the magnitudes of the parameters $\overline g_1$ and $\overline g_{20}$ thus give measures of the {\em degree of selectivity} in the model; these are also the parameters that introduce {\em inversion asymmetry} of the Ising order parameter~\cite{cubic}.
+This could be potentially important, e.g., in a two-component composite ZTE elastic medium, where the local elastic modulii may depend explicitly on the relative concentration of the two components.
 For instance, in a two-component binary mixture embedded in an elastic medium, the elastic deformations may couple selectively to the two local concentration of the two components~\cite{select,select1}.
-These should result into the local elastic modulii depending asymmetrically upon the two states of the order parameter, e.g., relative concentration of the two components in a binary system, or both the sign and amplitude of local order parameter.
-This justifies inclusion of the Ising ${\cal Z}_2$ symmetry breaking terms in $\cal F$, which leads to unexpectedly rich behavior~\cite{cubic}.
+These should result into the local elastic modulii depending asymmetrically upon the two states of the order parameter, e.g., relative concentration of the two components in a binary system, or both the sign and amplitude of the local order parameter.
+In order to generalize the scope of this study, we allow for such selectivity in composite ZTE elastic medium.
+These considerations motivate inclusion of the Ising ${\cal Z}_2$ symmetry breaking terms in $\cal F$, which leads to unexpectedly rich behavior~\cite{cubic}.
 These Ising-symmetry breaking terms in (\ref{f-int}) make it different from its counterparts used in Refs.~\cite{moura,john} (studied in somewhat different contexts though).
 Couplings $v,\,g_1,\,g_2>0$ for thermodynamic stability, where as couplings $\overline g_{10},\,\overline g_{2}$ can be of either sign.

 It is convenient to write the fields in the Fourier space as functions of the wavevector $\bf q$, and decompose ${\bf u}({\bf q})$ as the vector sum of ${\bf u}^L({\bf q})$ and ${\bf u}^T({\bf q})$:

 where ${\bf u}^L({\bf q})$ and ${\bf u}^T({\bf q})$ are projections of ${\bf u}({\bf q})$ along and perpendicular to the wavevector $\bf q$.
 Thus